marcusolsson/tui-go/README.md

 _IMPORTANT:_ tui-go is still in an experimental phase so please don't use it for anything other than experiments, yet.

+**Update**: I created tui-go as an experiment because I wanted a simpler way of creating terminal-based user interfaces.
+It has since then become a project, with all the work that comes with it.
+While it's been really fun, unfortunately I'm no longer able to maintain this project.

+Since I started working on tui-go, a number of similar projects have popped up.
+One that I think shows great promise is [rivo/tview](https://github.com/rivo/tview), which embodies much of what I envisioned for tui-go.
+I highly recommend trying it out!

+Thanks all of you who have contributed and supported tui-go!

 ![Screenshot](example/chat/screenshot.png)

 ## Installation